shalva97/NewValve/README.md

 }
 ```

 More examples are in `src/test/kotlin/Examples.kt`.
-Note for Android: Add internet permission and run http requests on IO thread.
+Note for Android: Add internet permission and run `extractor.fetchPage()` on IO thread.

 # Installation